 No, the use of all SAFECode training courses is free to the public.
 All courses are published under a Creative Commons license and open, non-commercial usage of the content is encouraged.

 No, registration is not required to view the courses.
-However, registered users receive a number of benefits, including the ability to download course for offline viewing.
-Registration is also required to comment on the courses.
-We encourage course participants to leave feedback on the courses.
-Your feedback will be used to help keep the material up-to-date and ensure it best meets the needs of the community it aims to serve.
+However, registered users receive a number of benefits, including the ability to download course for offline viewing [to download the courses, please contact [email protected]].
 Finally, registered users will receive email updates when new courses become available.

 SAFECode will be adding new courses to the site on an ongoing basis.
 Our goal is to create a diverse catalog of security engineering training courses for all expertise levels as a community resource.
 If you have suggestions on future topics to address, please let us know.
 We would love to hear from you.